gradio-app/gradio/README.md

 #  Welcome to Gradio

-Quickly create customizable UI components around your models.
+Quickly create a GUI around your machine learning model, API, or function.
 Gradio makes it easy for you to "play around" with your model in your browser by dragging-and-dropping in your own images, pasting your own text, recording your own voice, etc. and seeing what the model outputs.

 ![Interface montage](demo/screenshots/montage.gif)